ines-parreira/prototypes/KAIZEN.md

 -   [Don't use relative parent imports](#dont-use-relative-parent-imports)
 -   [Union Types vs Enums](#union-types-vs-enums)

-## Migration from Js to Ts
+## Migration to Ts

-Even though we completed the Flow to TS migration, the app still contains plain JavaScript files.
-We are aiming to migrate them to TypeScript as it is a better tool.
+We are aiming to migrate to TypeScript as it is a better tool.

 > You can find more info on this in the [TypeScript documentation](https://www.typescriptlang.org/docs/handbook/release-notes/typescript-4-1.html)

-The general approach to migrating a file is:
+> The general approach to migrating a file is:

 1. If the file can benefit from some exported types, write the declarations in a `types.ts` file.

     - A new type should be named as `type Foo`.

-2. Change the file extension from `.js` to either `.ts` or `.tsx` if the file contains JSX.

-3. Make adjustments:
+2. Make adjustments:

 -   Add missing parameters in function definitions such as `(Type) => void` becoming `(foo: Type) => void`.
 -   Avoid `Maybe<T>` types as they are a remnant of the Flow to TypeScript migration, and whenever you have the occasion, try redefining `Maybe<T>` types.